AliAmr527/my-folder-structure/package/README.md

-﻿# My Folder Structure (mfs)
+﻿# Node Construction

 ✨ **Easily set up your Node.js project with a predefined folder and file structure!** ✨

 ## Overview

 Are you tired of manually creating the same folder and file structure for every Node.js project?
-Say goodbye to repetitive tasks and let the **My Folder Structure** do the heavy lifting for you!
+Say goodbye to repetitive tasks and let **Node Construction** do the heavy lifting for you!
 This package automatically generates a robust project skeleton, saving you time and letting you focus on what really matters: building your application.

 ## Features